shaziwnl/Valorant-Lineup-Companion/README.md

 <!-- ABOUT -->
 ## About
-Valorant Lineup Companion was supposed to be the most up-to-date Valorant lineup app for all maps and agents Work on this project is indefinitely paused
+Valorant Lineup Companion was supposed to be the most up-to-date Valorant lineup app for all maps and agents Work on this project is indefinitely paused due to reprioritisation

 ### Technologies Used